yhuan416/cunit/README.md

 build system and will gradually remove the old Jam/Make configurations as more of the project gets included in the CMake builds.

-## Important Note - Changes to CUnit Structure & Interface

-As of version 2.0, the interface functions used to interact with the CUnit framework have changed.
-The original interface did not attempt to protect user code from name clashes with public CUnit functions and variables.
-To minimize such name clashes, all CUnit public functions are now prefixed with `CU_`.

-The old public names are deprecated as of Version 2.0, but continue to be supported with conversion macros.
-In order to compile older code using the original interface, it is now necessary to compile with the macro `-USE_DEPRECATED_CUNIT_NAMES` defined.
-If there are any problems compiling older code, please file a bug report.

-In addition, the DTD and XSL files for output from the automated test interface have been updated to support both old and new file structure.
-That is, a List or Run file generated using the version 1.1 library should be (1) valid under the version 2 DTD's and (2) formatted correctly by the version 2 XSL's.
-Note, however, that this has not been extended to the Memory-Dump DTD and XSL files.
-That is, memory dumps created using version 1.1 are ill-formed and incorrectly formatted using the version 2 DTD and XSL files.

-Another exception to backward compatibility occurs if the user has directly manipulated the global variables in version 1.1.
-The original CUnit structure included global variables error_number and `g_pTestRegistry` which have been removed from the global namespace as of Version 2.0.
-Any user code which directly accessed these variables will break.
-The variables must be retrieved using the accessor functions `CU__get_error()` and `CU_get_registry()`.

-Similarly, user code retrieving the active test registry and directly manipulating the uiNumberOfFailures or pResult members will break.
-These members have been moved to the TestRun.c part of the framework and are no longer available in the test registry as of version 2.0.

-Another change in Version 2.0 is the update of the framework terminology.
-What were termed 'test groups' in the original structure are now called "suites", and "test cases" are now just "tests".
-This change was made to bring CUnit in conformance with standard testing terminology, and results in a change in the name of some functions (e.g. `run_group_tests()` is now `CU_run_suite()`.

 ## Building CUnit

 CUnit now builds using CMake (http://www.cmake.org) as such, it should build